Onepingonly/Onepingonly.github.io/_posts/2017-09-1-On-Battlecruisers.md

 Select Bibliography

 Hill, Richard. *War at Sea in the Ironclad Age*.
-General editor John &nbsp;&nbsp;Keegan.
+General editor John Keegan.
 London: Cassell & Co, 2002.

-Massie, Robert. *Castles of Steel: Britain, Germany, and the Winning of*    &nbsp;&nbsp;*the *Great War at Sea*.
+Massie, Robert. *Castles of Steel: Britain, Germany, and the Winning of the Great War at Sea*.
 London and New York: Random House, 2003.

 Stille, Mark. *British Battlecruiser vs. German Battlecruiser*.
 Oxford: Osprey, 2013.